diamondIPP/proteus/test/README.md

 **WARNING** This is *work-in-progress*

-The following commands will build the software and run a full analysis chain.
+The following commands will build the software and run an example analysis chain.

     ./build.sh
-    ./run_reference.sh
-    ./run_dut.sh
+    ./run_telescope.sh

 Run 875